-Fig. 18 shows the delivery rate with respect to the deadline.
+Figure 14 shows the delivery rate with respect to the deadline.
 Since the Cambridge trace is relatively dense and has enough contact events, a message can be delivered to its destination within relatively small delay.
-Thus, a message transmission is initiated during business hours, the delivery rate reaches 100 percent in 1,800 seconds (or 30 minutes).
+Thus, a message transmission is initiated during business hours, the delivery rate reaches 100% in 1800 seconds (or 30 minutes).
+With these assumptions, our analysis presents the similar trend as the real trace.